Model number: UN65NU6900

-Samsung NU6900 price and availability
+Samsung NU6900 review: Price and availability

 Our testing and evaluation focuses on the 65-inch model from Samsung's NU6900 line, the UN65NU6900.
-As of this writing, the 65-inch UN6900 sells for $479 through Best Buy.
+As of this writing, the 65-inch UN6900 sells for $479 through Best Buy (opens in new tab).
 But the NU6900 model line includes other models, with the same feature set and overall performance that can be found with different screen sizes, ranging from 43-inches up to 75-inches at the largest.

 Additional sizes of the NU6900 can be found through Best Buy and other consumer electronics retailers, in the following models and screen sizes: